 Had the mines remained underground operations, the extended line with a beta of 1.53 crosses the ‘next’ disaster incident, a fourth explosion, at about 4,000 days after the 1994 explosion, or some 11 years later, in 2005.

 You can model your own failure and safety data using a Crow-AMSAA reliability growth model to give you fresh and profound insights into what is happening to the failure and safety processes in your operation.

 The table and plot in the above example were developed using the Crow-AMSAA reliability growth model Excel spread sheet we sell at our online store.
 The Excel spread sheet you get comes with a thorough explanation of how to use it.
-You also get articles/white papers specifically describing the Crow-AMSAA methodology written by a Crow-AMSAA analysis specialist.
+You also get articles and white papers specifically describing the Crow-AMSAA methodology written by a Crow-AMSAA analysis specialist.
 In the white papers are more Crow-AMSAA reliability growth model examples.
-Follow this webpage link Crow-AMSAA Reliability Growth Model using MS Excel to get more information and cost of the Crow-AMSAA modeling spread sheet.
+Follow this webpage link Crow-AMSAA Reliability Growth Model using MS Excel to get more information on the Crow-AMSAA modeling spread sheet.

 All the best to you,